-A third-party risk assessment is an analysis of the risk introduced to your organization via third-party relationships along the supply chain.
+A third-party risk assessment is an analysis of the risks introduced to your organization via third-party relationships along the supply chain.
 Those third parties can include vendors, service providers, software providers and other suppliers.

 Third-party risk assessments are a crucial part of every third-party risk management program (TPRM).
 Assessments may be conducted in-house or by an independent safety or cybersecurity professional working on your behalf.